What is Doxxing and why is it bad?

 The vast majority of doxxing incidents come from people collecting data from your personal profiles from social media sites and not from a real cyber intrusion.
 It is difficult to prevent this as almost everyone is sharing too much information on the internet.
 So even low profile people could fall victim.

-Η of old posts and if you are careful in the future it is an option to take more drastic measures.
-Obviously the most drastic measure is to delete all social media accounts, but no one wants to do that.
+Deleting old posts and being careful in the future is an option to take more drastic action.
+Of course the most drastic measure is to delete every account on social media, but no one wants to do it.

 But you must remember that the internet does not forget.
 Your every piece of information exists even if you do not see it.
 So it would be good not to publish sensitive information, which will put you in a difficult position if they circulate in public.